 There are too many sites out there to deal with bad sellers / websites, etc.

-Conclusion – Scams are abundant on Flippa and most sites there, are junk!
-Be very careful making a buying decision
+The reality is that most sites that are on sale on Flippa are junk!
+Be very careful making a buying decision.

-Most site on Flippa are complete garbage (overpriced, crappy, etc).
+– Most sites on Flippa are complete garbage (overpriced, crappy, etc).

-Best of luck and don’t lose the money!
+Best of luck and don’t loose your money!